euclio/senior-project/resources/project_agreement.md

 You will be asked to implement the following programs (listed in order from easiest to hardest).

+<small>_Note:_ While I don't expect you to handle *all* errors that your program
+might run into, if you run into exceptional conditions (that is, empty input, invalid indices, etc.), please handle the errors as you feel fit.
+This could include throwing an exception or returning an `Error` object.</small>

 ### Sentence Splitter ([source][sentence-splitter])